-3.2.1 PROCEDURE FOR REPORTING OF ETHICAL VIOLATIONS
+3.5 PROCEDURE FOR REPORTING OF ETHICAL VIOLATIONS

 The Company has engaged Lighthouse Services LLC to provide an anonymous ethics and compliance hotline for employees of all PCI Federal Services companies.
 Employees are encouraged to use the hotline service in cases where their anonymity is desired.
-Please follow the company standard practices for all reports or issues not requiring anonymity.
+Please follow the company standard practices for all reports or issues that do not require anonymity.
 Reports may cover but are not limited to the following topics:

+- Ethical Violations

+- Wrongful Discharge

-Ethical Violations Unsafe Working Conditions
+- Unsafe Working Conditions

+- Internal Controls

-Quality of Service Sexual Harassment Wrongful Discharge Internal Controls
+- Quality of Service

-Vandalism and Sabotage
+- Vandalism and Sabotage

+- Sexual Harassment

-Theft
+- Theft

+- Discrimination

-Discrimination Conduct Violations
+- Conduct Violations

-Alcohol and Substance Abuse Threats
+- Alcohol and Substance Abuse

+- Threats

+- Fraud, Bribery, and Kickbacks

-Fraud Bribery and Kickbacks Conflict of Interest Improper Conduct
+- Conflict of Interest

+- Improper Conduct

-Theft and Embezzlement Violation of Company Policy Violation of the Law Misuse of Company Property
+- Theft and Embezzlement

+- Violation of Company Policy

+- Violation of the Law

+- Misuse of Company Property

+- Falsification of Contract

-Falsification of Contract, Reports or Records
+- Reports or Records

-Please note, any information provided by you may be the basis of an internal and/or external investigation into the issue you are reporting, and your anonymity will be protected to the extent possible by law by Lighthouse.
-However, your identity may become known during the course of the investigation because of the information you have provided.
+Please note that any information you provide may be the basis of an internal and/or external investigation into the issue you are reporting, and your anonymity will be protected to the extent possible by law by Lighthouse.
+However, your identity may become known during the investigation because of the information you have provided.
 Reports are submitted by Lighthouse to a Company designee for investigation according to our organization's policies.

-Lighthouse Services' toll-free number and other methods of reporting are available 24 hours a day, 7 days a week for use by employees and staff.
+Lighthouse Services' toll-free number and other reporting methods are available 24 hours a day, 7 days a week, for employees and staff.

-- Website: www.lighthouse-services.com/pcifederalservices - App: Anonymous Reporting Keyword: www.lighthouse-services.com/pcifederalservices Detailed instructions here here (https://www.lighthouseservices.com/ StandardCustomURL/LHILandingPage.asp) - Telephone: - English speaking USA and Canada: (855) 222 0672 Spanish speaking North America: (800) 216 1288 - E-mail: reports@lighthouse-services.com (Must include your company name with report) - Fax: (215) 685 3885 (Must include your company name with report.)
+- Website: www.lighthouse-services.com/pcifederalservices - Telephone: - o English-speaking USA and Canada: (855) 222 0672 - o Spanish-speaking North America: (800) 216 1288 - E-mail: reports@lighthouse-services.com (Must include your company name with the report) - Fax: (215) 685 3885 (Must include your company name with the report.)